sergeyklay/django-environ-2/docs/essentials.rst

 "proxy variable" and looked up (using the same value as default again), which leads to an infinite recursion.

 Interpolation of environment variables on read is a very risky behavior.
 Even if there's a valid use case for it.
-That's why it should be disabled by default.
+That's why it is disabled by default.